raisulzaeem/raisulzaeem/README.md

 - I’m currently working as a Computer Vision Engineer at [Saueressig](https://www.saueressig.com/) in Vreden, Germany.

-- I am intersted in image processing and computer vision, especially machine learning based applications.
+- I am intersted in image processing and computer vision.
 I also have some experience with machine vision, CAD and mechanical engineering.

 #### Connect with me: